Red Hill water crisis: Shutdown of Red Hill Underground Fuel Storage Facility

-As the state agency responsible for regulating underground storage tanks, DOH issued an emergency order on December 6, 2021 directing the Navy to shut down the Red Hill facility.
-Under a provision of the Resource Conservation and Recovery Act, DOH has the authority to regulate and oversee the Red Hill facility even though the facility is owned and operated by the federal government.
+As the state agency responsible for regulating underground storage tanks, the DOH issued an emergency order on December 6, 2021 directing the Navy to shut down the Red Hill facility.
+Under a provision of the Resource Conservation and Recovery Act, the DOH has the authority to regulate and oversee the Red Hill facility even though the facility is owned and operated by the federal government.
 The Navy sought a contested case hearing to challenge the DOH emergency order, and the order was upheld on December 27 and went into effect on January 3, 2022.

-At the direction of U.S. Secretary of Defense Lloyd Austin, the Navy has agreed to comply with DOH's emergency order, and will not contest DOH's authority to issue the order or the validity of the order.
-Under a revised emergency order issued by DOH, the Navy has submitted a plan to defuel the Red Hill facility and is required to submit a plan to shut down the facility by November 1, 2022.
-A consultant for the Navy determined that emptying the fuel from the Red Hill facility's tanks will require extensive repairs that must be completed to address numerous safety hazards (such as fire hazards and corroded piping) within the facility, and under the Navy's defueling plan submitted to DOH, the Red Hill facility will be emptied of fuel no earlier than December 31, 2024.
+At the direction of U.S. Secretary of Defense Lloyd Austin, the Navy has agreed to comply with the DOH's emergency order, and will not contest the DOH's authority to issue the order or the validity of the order.
+Under a revised emergency order issued by the DOH, the Navy has submitted a plan to defuel the Red Hill facility and is required to submit a plan to shut down the facility by November 1, 2022.
+A consultant for the Navy determined that emptying the fuel from the Red Hill facility's tanks will require extensive repairs that must be completed to address numerous safety hazards (such as fire hazards and corroded piping) within the facility, and under the Navy's defueling plan submitted to the DOH, the Red Hill facility will be emptied of fuel no earlier than December 31, 2024.